brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 7 bht.md

 2. "Hence it follows, that we obtain by free grace that righteousness by which we are accepted of God, and freed from the chains of the devil and of death."
 3. "The apostle feels himself unable to celebrate, in a proper manner, the goodness of God, and desires that the contemplation of it would occupy the minds of men till they are entirely lost in admiration."

+### Philip Schaff:
+1. "In whom we are having [...] finds its present accomplishment."
+2. "'Redemption' means [...] by our Redeemer."
+3. "This 'forgiveness' is the essential part of the redemption."

 ### Archibald T. Robertson:
 1. "Paul makes the blood of Christ the cost of redemption, the ransom money."
 2. "Clearly Paul makes the blood of Christ the cost of redemption, the ransom money."